I love tattoos and have been writing about the topic for several years.

 I know some people will take a printed photo of a butterfly and bring it to their tattoo artist to work out a design resembling it.

-A couple of my personal favorites with butterfly tattoos is one that is also growing in popularity in and of itself: the dragonfly, making the image of the two together all the more fascinating and interesting.
+One of my personal favorite additions to butterfly tattoos is one that is also growing in popularity in and of itself: the dragonfly, making the image of the two together all the more fascinating and interesting.